toshi0607/Go-FAQ-Japanese-Edition/original.md

 This is a common occurrence, especially on Windows machines, and is almost always a false positive.
-Commercial virus scanning programs are often confused by the structure of Go binaries, which they don't see as often as those compiled from other languages.
+Commercial virus scanning programs are often confused by the structure of Go binaries, which they don’t see as often as those compiled from other languages.

-If you've just installed the Go distribution and the system reports it is infected, that's certainly a mistake.
+If you’ve just installed the Go distribution and the system reports it is infected, that’s certainly a mistake.
 To be really thorough, you can verify the download by comparing the checksum with those on the [downloads page](/dl/).